 d) to allow the Building Inspector to his designee to inspect the Premises from time to time, at reasonable hours.

 City Council Public Hearing on April 1 continued to May 6 continued to May 20 continued

-BOA Meeting of Feb.
+Board of Appeals Meeting of Feb.
 15 continued to March.
-19 and continued to April 16, continued to May 21,
+19, continued to April 16, continued to May 21,

 Feb.
 15 BOA Meeting was continued reason being abutters to the property on the Wilmington line side were not notified of the meeting held.
 The Petitioner and land owner of 1095R Main Street LLC and Woburn Truck & Auto Inc., appealing a Notice of Zoning Ordinance Violation/Order to Cease and Desist dated November 7, 2013 issued by the Woburn Building Commissioner for a use not allowed (recycling/scrap metal facility) relative to property located at 1095R Main Street (Breed Avenue).

 The property owner at 1095R Main Street (Breed Avenue) on the Woburn/Wilmington line has started a Scrap Metal business.
 After my consultation with the City Solicitor, I believe that the owner's Class 3 license does not cover this type of activity.

 The City Council Committee on license renewal met on November 12th to discuss the renewal of this Class 3 license.
 The owner was issued a Cease and Desist order on November 7th, and a fine of $300 per day starting on November 12th and has hired an attorney to represent him.
 The license is up for renewal on December 31, 2013.
 I have contacted the EPA and DEP regarding the close proximity of this site to the Superfund sites of the Olin Chemical site on the Woburn/Wilmington line, Industrial-plex site and adjacent to the unlined Woburn Landfill.